 Evaporation Rate.
-The rate at which a material is converted to vapor (evaporates) at a given temperature and pressure when compared to the evaporation rate of a given substance.
+The ratio of time at which a material is converted to vapor (evaporates) at a given temperature and pressure when compared to the evaporation rate of a reference liquid.
 Health and fire hazard evaluations of materials involve consideration of evaporation rates as one aspect of the evaluation.

 Explosive.
-A chemical that causes a sudden, almost instantaneous release of pressure, gas, and heat when subjected to sudden shock, pressure or high temperature.
+A chemical that causes a sudden, almost instantaneous release of pressure, gas, and heat when subjected to sudden shock, pressure, or high temperature.